ZipRecruiter on iPad and iPhone: My Real Job Hunt Walkthrough

 Is the ZipRecruiter app free to use?

-Yes, the app is free for job seekers.
-You can search listings, set up alerts, apply, and track applications without paying.
+Yes, the Job Search app is free for job seekers.
+You can search listings, set up alerts, apply, track applications, and use Phil without paying.
 ZipRecruiter makes its money from the employers who post roles, not from people looking for work.
+The separate employer app is a different product.

 Does ZipRecruiter have a separate iPad app?